Sofia-Mouchtaris/EpiFeats/README.md

 <h2>Running the pipeline</h2>
 <h3>Installing the conda environment</h3>

 Please make sure you have Anaconda installed.
-First clone the directory then import the conda environment.
-After cloning, open the repository folder in a terminal window and type:
+From the terminal window:

 ```
 git clone https://github.com/penn-cnt/EpiFeats.git